Di-decay signature of new physics particles at intensity frontier experiments: Results

 The domains of masses and coupling accessible by the three experiments nicely complement each other.
 Belle II and SHiP may probe masses $m < m_{B_{s}}/2$ in the different ranges of the mixing angle, whereas Downstream@LHCb accesses larger masses.

 For SHiP, the di-decay sensitivity lies inside the mono-decay domain.
 This is mainly because of the relative suppression of the di-decay rate by the additional decay probability of the second scalar.
-Nevertheless, it covers a significant domain in the parameter space, where it may be possible to properly identify the production modes and robustly differentiate the model (see Supplemental Material for further details).
+Nevertheless, it covers a significant domain in the parameter space, where it may be possible to properly identify the production modes and robustly differentiate the model (see Appendix~\ref{app:event-sampler-SHiP} for further details).

 For Belle II, we first need to specify the background rate.
 The mono-decay background is fully dominated by the events with fake tracks and tracks with missing hits, not by the physical events~\cite{Belle-II:2023ueh}, and we expect the same for di-decays.
 The probability of forming two displaced vertices that have the same invariant mass, and would recover the $B$ meson invariant mass if combined with the kaon from the production vertex, is combinatorially suppressed.
-Hence, we optimistically assume that the di-decay signature at Belle II is background-free, although detailed studies by the collaboration are needed to confirm this.
+Hence, we optimistically assume that for the modes $B\to K +SS$ with decaying $S$ pair and tagged kaon $K$, the di-decay signature at Belle II is background-free, although detailed studies by the collaboration are needed to confirm this.

-Because of the large backgrounds for mono-decays and a relatively small suppression by the decay probability in the parameter space available at Belle II, the di-decays are much more competitive compared to the mono-decays.
-For scalar masses around 1~GeV, the di-decay signature even dominates the experiment's sensitivity.
+Under this optimistic background-free assumption, the relatively mild decay-probability suppression at Belle~II makes di-decays much more competitive than mono-decays.
+For scalar masses around 1~GeV, the di-decay signature can provide the leading projected sensitivity.

 Finally, for Downstream@LHCb, the situation is similar to SHiP: the di-decay domain is inside the mono-decay sensitivity.
 But the mass range to be probed by di-decays extends until $m_{S} = m_{h}/2$, where the decay events have a very high multiplicity of the final states.
-Such a topology would be very beneficial for the new Buffer Scanner (BuSca) project of LHCb~\cite{LHCB-FIGURE-2024-036,LHCB-FIGURE-2025-002}, which monitors the Downstream candidates in real-time at 30 MHz, up to masses of 50 GeV.
+Such high-multiplicity topologies are natural targets for the new Buffer Scanner (BuSca) project at LHCb~\cite{LHCB-FIGURE-2024-036,LHCB-FIGURE-2025-002}, which monitors Downstream candidates in real time at 30~MHz and could provide a dedicated route to studying high-mass di-decay signals.

-We expect an analogous manifestation of the di-decay signature at other Intensity Frontier experiments.
-It may be especially useful for the proposed off-axis LHC-based detectors such as MATHUSLA, ANUBIS, and CODEX-b, for which the FIP's boosts are relatively small, while the background can be non-negligible~\cite{AlemanyFernandez:2927631}.